What are the day to day operations of this route?

 What type of vehicle do I need?

 The current owner runs this route out with a 1999 Ford E250 10′ box truck that is included with the route.
 Estimated value is $4,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
+When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.

 What is the Gross vs the Net income?